 Zoloft Weight Gain

-If you have been struggling with depression, anxiety, panic attacks, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), or social anxiety disorder (social phobia), your doctor may prescribe you Zoloft to treat your symptoms.
+If you have been dealing with depression, anxiety, panic attacks, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), or social anxiety disorder (social phobia), your doctor may prescribe you Zoloft to treat your symptoms.

 Zoloft is a brand name for sertraline hydrochloride.
 It is a type of antidepressant called a selective serotonin reuptake inhibitor, or SSRI.